three-knots/M365AutomatedManagement/README.md

 2) Run the CreateEA.ps1 file to create the EA in your golden tenant
 3) Repeat for any other tenants you intend to manage

-# Post-Setup Usage
+# Usage

-1) Run the PreReqs.ps1 file to login with your account.
-This account must have access to the EA in every tenant.
+1) Run the PreReqs.ps1 file to get modules installed/updated.
-2)
+2) Select an auth method

-# Future Development

-1) Enable this to run without creating EAs in every tenant
-2) Setup this workflow in Github Actions